 1. Calculating your Net Worth

 A net worth is not something only applicable to stars like Oprah or Business people.
-For us regular folks, net worth is extremely important.
+For us regular folk, net worth is extremely important.
 Moreso when you have a set flow of income and think about taking loans etc, with no plans of supplementing the payments.Your net worth tells you how much you owe versus how much you own.
 Knowing this can change your life.
 It can help you save more effectively, manage your day to day spending and the most important perhaps, is a plan for a secure financial future.
 As Suze Orman puts it, having a snapshot of your finances is one of the best ways to begin cleaning up your finances.
 So learning to calculate your net worth is a great start.